 About the event

 The National Nursing Forum (NNF) is the Australian College of Nursing’s signature annual leadership and educational event bringing together nurses, students and other health professionals from around the country and across the globe.
-The NNF will take place from Wednesday 21 – Friday 23 August 2019 at the Hotel Grand Chancellor in Hobart.
+The NNF took place from Wednesday 21 – Friday 23 August 2019 at the Hotel Grand Chancellor in Hobart.

 Planning your trip